3dct/open_iA-superbuild/README.md

 ### 2. Clone Repository

-Through git executed on the shell:
-- Open a shell in the folder where you want to place open\_iA.
+- Open a shell (terminal) in the folder where you want to place the open\_iA superbuild.
-- Clone this repository: `$ git clone https://github.com/3dct/open_iA-superbuild.git`
+- Clone the superbuild repository: `$ git clone https://github.com/3dct/open_iA-superbuild.git`

-Alternatively, use a git GUI tool of your choice.
+Alternatively, use a git GUI tool of your choice for checking out the superbuild repository.

 **Note:** On Windows, take care that the full path string of the folder where you place open\_iA is very short; ideally something like `C:\open_iA`.
 The exact possible maximum length is currently untested, but you should be on the safe side with paths shorter than 20 characters.
 For example `C:\open_iA\build` (16 characters) should be fine, while `C:\open_iA\superbuild-bin` (25 characters) is definitely too long (for someone interested in technical details: the path will be incorporated into command lines created by CMake; and on Windows, there is a limit of 32.768 characters on the length of a command; and in some created command lines, the chosen path appears many times).